PlanTL-GOB-ES/AbreMES-X/README.md

 ## Usage

-The executable file "SmaDB.jar" is the program you need to generate your abbreviation-definition database.
+The executable file "AbreMES_X.jar" is the program you need to generate your abbreviation-definition database.
 The executable needs one single parameter: the folder where the database will be stored.
 Before executing, you need to follow these two steps:

 1. Create the output folder manually.
 2. Store inside that folder the files found in the folder src/resources.